 In general, broker-dealers value securities through their trading desks based on observable inputs.
 The methodologies include mapping securities based on trade data, bids or offers, observed spreads, and performance on newly issued securities.
 Broker-dealers also determine valuations by observing secondary trading of similar securities.
-Prices obtained from broker quotations are considered non-binding, however they are based on observable inputs and by observing secondary trading of similar securities.
+Prices obtained from broker quotations are considered non-binding, however they are based on observable inputs and by observing secondary trading of similar securities obtained from active, non-distressed markets.